pk17r/LongPressAlarmClock/README.md

   - A common header containing pointers to objects of every module and global functions
   - Adafruit Library used for GFX functions
   - uRTCLib Library for DS3231 updated with AM/PM mode and class size reduced by 3 bytes while adding additional functionality
-  - Secure Web OTA Firmware Update Functionality
+  - Secure Web Over The Air Firmware Update Functionality
   - Watchdog keeps a check on the program and reboots MCU if it gets stuck
   - Modular programming that fits single core or dual core microcontrollers